Tag Archives: mystery

 • Jim Eldridge (Late 1980s – 2000s)

-• *Note: The Four Marys did appear in most issues including first and last issue, but there were times when it had a break or reprinted older stories.
+• *Note: The Four Marys did appear in most issues including first and last issue, but there were times when it had a break or reprinted older stories, to see full list of stories check link below.

 • List of Appearances